-Over the last 12 years, there have been major developments in the scholarship of assessment.
-Emphasis has changed from mere record-keeping to using assessment information to improve programs and document the learning of students as they progress through academic programs.
+Since the inception of the assessment committee at IU South Bend, there have been major developments in the scholarship of assessment.
+Emphasis has changed from mere recordkeeping to using assessment information to improve programs and document the learning of students as they progress through academic programs.
 Assessment processes have matured in all of our academic departments, and the Assessment Committee has been able to change its focus from implementing formal assessment processes to supporting academic departments as they further develop and creatively implement best practices for their programs.
-Although the Assessment Committee continues to feel strongly that individual departments are in the best position to establish learning goals and determine the most appropriate assessment tools, the Assessment Committee supports and promotes their efforts in a number of different ways.
-The committee provides regular feedback on assessment reports, sponsors workshops and conferences and provides grants to support new assessment activities.
+Although the Assessment Committee continues to feel strongly that individual departments are in the best position to establish learning goals, student learning outcomes and determine the most appropriate assessment tools, the Assessment Committee supports and promotes their efforts in a number of different ways.
+The committee provides regular feedback on the campus assessment process, sponsors workshops and conferences and provides grants to support new assessment activities.